 Code Analysis, Testing and Learning

 What are code analysis, testing and learning?
 While they seem to be jargons to many, the related technologies are making impacts on how software changes the world.
-In highly competitive software markets, companies need to ship reliable software products that their clients can trust.
+In highly competitive software markets, the software systems of a company provide key support of its operation.
 As such, software quality is one of their top concerns.

 What if you are told that a bot will learn your program and write tests for you?
 What if you are further told that the bot will learn from test execution results and locate where the faults in your program reside?
-What if the bot can even fix the faults for you when you are crossing your fingers?
+What if the bot can even repair the faults for you while you are crossing your fingers?
 CASTLE is research team led by Prof Shing-Chi Cheung to study the state-of-the-arts technologies on code analysis, testing and learning.
 Besides pursuing the advancement in automated test generation, fault localization and program repair, CASTLE is solving the challenging problem of automated program synthesis.
-Techniques developed are supported by tools that can be applied by users on their software applications.
+Software being studied includes applications for Android, artificial intelligent solutions and block chains.
+Technologies developed are supported by automated tools that can be applied by users on large-scale software applications.
 The following are the overviews of two CASTLE research projects that automatically locate program faults for enterprise and mobile applications by blending state-of-the-arts software engineering, big data and artificial intelligence technologies.

 Locating Crash-inducing Changes